fbucafusco/ttim/doc/doc.md

 This library provides interfaces for create software timers within baremetal programming.

-For running timers, it implements a list were the first element is the timer with the nearest timeo timeout value.
-That allows to process each tick interrupt in O(1) time complexity, for any number of running timers.
+For running timers, the library it implements a list were the first element is the timer with the nearest timeo timeout value.
+That allows to process each tick interrupt with O(1) time complexity, for any number of running timers.

+The each timer timeout event, the user can choose which interface to have with the application.
+If the user choose to use a polled arquitecture, it should use *ttim_is_timedout* function within the main superloop.
+If it chose using callbacks, the user should provide those callback funtions to *ttim_set* or *ttim_set_n_start* functions.
+Callbacks are called in ISR context.

 ## **API**